My North Korea Travel Experience: 4 Days in Secretive DPRK

 It’s 3 am, I’ve just arrived back over the border in China after four days in notorious North Korea, also known as DPRK (Democratic People’s Republic of Korea), and all I want to do is crash into my bed.

-But I’m trying to get into the habit of writing travel posts when my emotions are raw and real, as we often have the ability to romanticise or exaggerate when relying upon long-term memory alone.
+But I’m trying to get into the habit of writing travel posts when my emotions are raw and real, as we often can romanticise or exaggerate when relying upon long-term memory alone.

 I certainly can’t think of a more important time than now to write openly and honestly about a destination that I have visited – especially when the destination is one of the most infamous in the world, led by a ruthless dictatorship that likes to propagandise tourists who curiously visit the hermit kingdom.